adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 # Make the setup script executable
 chmod +x setup_scripts.sh

-# Run the setup script to make all other scripts executable
+# Run the setup script to make all scripts executable and install dependencies
 ./setup_scripts.sh
 ```

+The setup script will:
+- Make all build scripts executable
+- Detect if you're running in WSL
+- Offer to install required dependencies (recommended for first-time setup)
+- Provide guidance for WSL-specific configurations

 ### 2. Building the Plugin